The market for “Give ’em Heller” bumper stickers just took a serious nosedive.

 He said Heller was the only candidate with a staff in place, name recognition and serious fundraising ability.

-If Lowden is the next in line after Heller, Herzik said Reid will win another term.
+If Lowden is the next in line after Heller, Herzik says Reid will win another term.

 “That would just be an incredible longshot,” he said.
 “The last time she ran for election was more than a decade ago and she lost.”

-The list of prominent Republican supporters for Reid means the challenger will need to work that much harder to win voters outside established channels.
+The list of prominent GOP supporters for Reid means the challenger will need to work that much harder to win voters outside established channels.